 • Multichannel Operations: Keeping track of accounts for platforms like Amazon, eBay, and a personal website requires careful balancing and separate reconciliations.

-• International Sales: Selling globally means dealing with various currencies and tax laws.
+• International Sales: Selling globally means dealing with various currencies.

 Inventory Management